krishchopra/mlh-pe-portfolio-site/README.md

 You'll now be able to access the website at `localhost:5000` or `127.0.0.1:5000` in the browser!

 _Note: The site will only be accessible on your local machine while the Flask server is running.
-I'm planning to redeploy it to the cloud soon! (was previously deployed to DigitalOcean VPS during the MLH PE Fellowship)_
+I'm planning to redeploy it to the cloud soon! (was previously deployed to DigitalOcean VPS during the MLH x Meta Fellowship)_

 ## About This Project